In the workplace, extroverts are more sociable, but introverts also exhibit useful qualities. Sometimes introverts really make good employees.

 5. They Tend to Be More Productive

-Introverts keep a distance from empty talk and invaluable chitchats.
+Introverts keep a distance from an empty talk and invaluable chitchats.
 This enables them to sink deeper into their productivity, unlike extroverts who find themselves blabbing on and on about everything.

 Having developed good listening and organization skills, introverts will complete tasks promptly and efficiently.
 They have the attention that hardly fails.